Will Roblox Corporation (RBLX) benefit from Wall Street bulls Calls?

 Sponsored

-The stock witnessed a 32.38% gain in the last 1 month and extending the period to 3 months gives it a -14.24%, and is 9.94% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.55% over the week and 5.58% over the month.
+The stock witnessed a 35.82% gain in the last 1 month and extending the period to 3 months gives it a -23.59%, and is -2.68% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.93% over the week and 6.56% over the month.

 Roblox Corporation is expected to release its quarterly report on 05/09/2023.The EPS is expected to shrink by -82.40% this year.